CaoTianze/pandasgwas/README.md

-# pandasGWAS: a Python package for easy retrieval of GWAS catalog data
+# pandasGWAS: a Python package for easy retrieval of GWAS Catalog data
 ## Dependencies
 python: 3.8
 pandas: 1.4.3